Books: Novels and Short Stories

 Besides Python and Kurt Vonnegut, Adrian cites his other major influences as Stephen King, Galton & Simpson, David Bowie, Bruce Robinson, Christopher Moore, David Mitchell, Robert Rankin, Colin Bateman, Irvine Welsh, and Sir Arthur Conan Doyle, to name just a few.

-Signed First Editions can be pre-ordered directly from the author.
-See below . . .
+can be ordered directly from the author.
+(See below.)

 "No lack of weird things in this book.
 400 pages you can’t put down.
 And when you HAVE to put it down, for pesky things like sleep or work, it calls out to you."